awsdocs/amazon-chime-administration-guide/doc_source/configure-rooms.md

 Amazon Chime can integrate with your in\-room video hardware from Cisco, Tandberg, Polycom, Lifesize, Vidyo, or others when you use the SIP or H\.323 protocol\.

-To connect to Amazon Chime, conference room VTC devices that support SIP enter one of the following options:
+To connect to Amazon Chime using a conference room VTC device that supports SIP, enter one of the following options:
 + **@meet\.chime\.in**
 + **u@meet\.chime\.in**
-+ 10\-digit meeting ID followed by **@meet\.chime\.in**
++ A 10\-digit meeting ID followed by **@meet\.chime\.in**

+**meet\.chime\.in** connects your SIP room device to the nearest Amazon Chime Region\.
+To connect to a specific Region, use Region\-specific DNS entries for SIP room systems\.
+For more information, see [Session Initiation Protocol \(SIP\) Room Systems](network-config.md#sip)\.

+**Note**
+If your SIP room device does not support TLS and requires TCP connectivity, contact AWS Support\.

-Devices that only support H\.323 must dial one of the following:
+If you are using a device that supports only H\.323, you must dial one of the following:
 + **13\.248\.147\.139**
 + **76\.223\.18\.152**